-I’m not a huge fan of fishing, but regular readers would be aware than I am a huge fan of photography.
-Gorgeous heritage building provide happy-snappers a real feature.
+I’m not a huge fan of fishing, but I am a huge fan of photography.
+Gorgeous heritage buildings provide happy-snappers a real feature.
 The town is peaceful, quiet and just a lovely place to visit.

 Some of the sandstone buildings have been restored and converted.
 Cafes, restaurants, shops and accommodation houses line High Street.